midl-dev/midl-website.github.io/tezos_figures.md

 * 70,000 XTZ are delegated to you
 * you charge a 10% fee

-Annually, you collect 5% of this 70,000 XTZ, and keep 10% of that amount, so you collect 0.5%, wihch is 3,500 XTZ.
+Annually, you collect 5% of this 70,000 XTZ, and keep 10% of that amount, so you collect 0.5%, wihch is 3,500 XTZ in the first year - 3.5% of your balance.
 In addition to the 5% you make by solo baking, your assets grow by 8.5% annually.

 Note that this assumes that you are able to collect delegations for your public baking service.
 This is your responsibility, and the actual amount delegated to you may be lower.